Maintenance Fluids Calculator

 next 10 kg (11-20 kg)

 Are you using imperial units?
 Don't worry!
 The maintenance fluids calculator can easily convert between any unit with its built-in weight converter.

 Please note that in obese patients you should think about using the ideal body weight.
 The best way to monitor a child's weight and weight to height ratio is to check how they behave in percentile ranges.
-Try our BMI percentile calculator for that, and take a look at the growth charts for any height concerns.
+Try our BMI percentile calculator, weight percentile calculator, and take a look at the height percentile calculator for any height concerns.

 Let's have an example to keep everything clear.
 How much fluid would a child of 14 kg need?